bhumika564/truth-layer-agent/README.md

 <div align="center">

-Built with ❤️ for the GEO Product Management Assessment
+Built with ❤️ by Bhumika Sharma

 </div>